FAQ – Land Surveying

 Sub-dividing land is a complex process that takes time.
 A land division can involve many professional and government agencies including surveyors, engineers, conveyancers and infrastructure companies such as SA Water.

 Knowing how all of these organizations work together to process your land division can be confusing.
 That’s why we have land division consultants available to assist you through your entire land division project.
-Please get in contact with our consultants who can provide you with an individualised, step by step guide relating to your particular development.

 How can land be divided?